SamuelGee/UrlKeyPlugin/README.md

 So it's likely that for offline file to be ecrypted securely, soon 5 words passphrase will be a minimum.
 This is not the way to solve the problem.
 And also because of clusterization and pools, it won't help if everytime you buy new computer with more power, you raise number of KDF rounds and you'll be fine.
 You won't.

 Conclusion: for offline files, you need high entropy.
 To have high entropy, you need long non-sensical passphrase.
-Remembering that passphrase is a pain.
+Remembering that passphrase is pain.
 Typing that passphrase all the time is also pain.
 And still you'll get just 70 bits entropy.
 But with this plugin you get 250 bit entropy.
 Bitcoin private key level of entropy.

 ## Passkeys, Yubikey, Windows Hello, Apple Keychain, Biometry ...
 Passkeys are good solution for online logins.
 High entropy, challenge-response talk.
 Public key is unique, so web-services providers could offer not only password-less login, but also user-id-less login.
 But they don't.
 Why?
 Because people can loose passkeys, so web-services providers need to offer some fallback.